precious/opt2env/README.md

 You don't need to parse your options manually -- just write optstring and call opt2env function

 ### Usage
-Paste code from opt2env.sh at the beginning of your shell script and call opt2env function with the following options:
+Paste code from opt2env.sh at the beginning of your bash script and call opt2env function with the following options:
 `opt2env "$OPTSTRING" "$@"`
 where **OPTSTRING** is the string with description of options:
 `"[-f|--foo|...|{FOO} <argument> example of option][-b|--bar|...|{BAR} another one]..."`